The Problem That Won't Go Away

 If Box B contains nothing: taking both gets you $1,000.
 Taking only B gets you $0.
 Both is better by $1,000.

 No matter what, taking both boxes gets you an extra $1,000.
-This is the dominance principle — one of the bedrock axioms of rational choice.
+This is the dominance principle — one of the bedrock axioms of rational choice theory.
+If strategy A beats strategy B in every possible state of the world, you pick strategy A. Full stop.
 You'd have to be crazy to leave free money on the table.2

 The Case for One Box